 Check out the author on Democracy Now!, currently playing live.
 They'll archive it here.

+A worthy statement from The Council for a Parliament of World Religions.
 This document was introduced at the 1993 Parliament of the World’s Religions in Chicago, USA.
 One hundred years later, the drafting of Toward a Global Ethic and the 1993 event itself marked the continuation of a tradition first born at the Parliament of Religions in Chicago in 1893 when several hundred leaders, scholars, theologians, and other representatives of the world’s religions came together to ponder the place of faith and spirituality in the modern world.
 As the deliberate formal encounter of many religions this unprecedented gathering marked the beginning of modern interreligious dialogue.
 Toward a Global Ethic addresses the fundamental actions that the global community needs to make in order to create positive social change.
 Click here (PDF) to download this document.

 Seymour (Sy) Hersh is an American Pulitzer Prize winning investigative journalist and author based in Washington, DC.
 He is a regular contributor to The New Yorker magazine on military and security matters.

 His work first gained worldwide recognition in 1969 for exposing the My Lai massacre and its cover-up during the Vietnam War, for which he received the 1970 Pulitzer Prize for International Reporting.
 His 2004 reports on the US military's mistreatment of detainees at Abu Ghraib prison gained much attention.

 Hersh received the 2004 George Polk Award for Magazine Reporting given annually by Long Island University to honor contributions to journalistic integrity and investigative reporting.
 This was his fifth George Polk Award, the first one being a Special Award given to him in 1969.